pieterjm/hackable_esp_device/README.md

 1. Clone the repository.
 2. Follow [this](https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide) tutorial about the SPIFFS.
 3. Navigate to the `hackableEspDevice` folder.
-4. Copy `config_template.h` and rename to `config.h`. `config.h` is in the .gitignore list and won't be pushed, so you can put your credentials in.
+4. Open `hackableEspDevice.ino`.
-5. Open `hackableEspDevice.ino`.
+5. Upload the files in the `data` folder (see the tutorial).
-6. Upload the files in the `data` folder (see the tutorial).
+6. Upload the program to the device.
-7. Upload the program to the device.
+7. Connect to the `Configure Smartlight Wifi` AP to configure the wifi.

 <b>Visual Studio Code</b>
 1. Install the [Platformio](https://platformio.org/install/ide?install=vscode) plugin.